SCFormulaElectric/gevcu-2024-2025/DAQ/readme.md

 ## MAKE SURE U R RENAMING THE files "log.txt" to something else after you run each test so that the program does not overwrite to the same file and the data is lost
 ## Worst comes to worst, take the SD CARD out of the VCU and use the SD card adapter from the blue box and read the txt file manually.

+TO TURN ON THE PUMP GO INTO THE SERIAL CONSOLE OF THE ARDUINO IDE AND WRITE "J" TO TURN IT OFF WRITE "K"